History at Warmsworth Primary School

 Teachers’ cater for the varying needs of all learners, differentiating activities where necessary and as appropriate, and ensuring an appropriate level of challenge.
 Outcomes of work are regularly monitored to ensure that they reflect a sound understanding of the key identified knowledge.

-At Warmsworth Primary School we assess the children at the end of each historical topic and track progress on our school assessment system; this informs our planning and next steps to further challenge and extend our children.
+At Warmsworth Primary School we assess the children at the end of each historical topic and track progress on our school ‘OTrack’ system, this informs our planning and next steps to further challenge and extend our children.

 Our children receive a broad and balanced history curriculum which allows for our children to acquire identified key knowledge.

-As a result of our emphasis on analytical thinking and questioning, our children demonstrate a coherent knowledge and understanding of Britain’s past and that of the wider world, in addition to being curious to know more about the past.
+As a result of our emphasis on analytical thinking and questioning ensures that our children demonstrate a coherent knowledge and understanding of Britain’s past and that of the wider world, in addition to being curious to know more about the past.

 Our children talk enthusiastically about their visits and activities of historical interest, with enthusiasm and a high level of knowledge.